⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Forlì Luigi Ridolfi Airport (FRL) is a major regional aviation hub serving the city of Forlì and the broader Emilia-Romagna region in northern Italy.
 Located strategically between Bologna and the Adriatic coast, the airport acts as a critical alternative to the larger Bologna Guglielmo Marconi Airport, providing streamlined access to the region's famous "Motor Valley" and its rich agricultural and industrial heartlands.
 Its proximity to the A14 motorway and regional rail links ensures that it remains an essential node for both business and leisure travel in one of Italy's most productive states.
 The airport operates from a modern and highly efficient single-terminal complex designed to handle up to one million passengers annually.
-The facility features a clear division between Schengen and Non-Schengen arrival areas, ensuring smooth processing for international travelers.
+The terminal maintains a clear division between Schengen and Non-Schengen arrival areas, ensuring smooth processing for international travelers.
 Inside, the terminal offers a high-quality passenger experience anchored by the "Food Gate" gastronomic area, which features multiple bars, cafes, and a restaurant serving regional specialties.
 For premium travelers, the facility houses a sophisticated VIP Lounge providing à la carte catering, security fast-track services, and free high-speed Wi-Fi, reflecting the high standards of Italian hospitality.
 A defining characteristic of FRL is its role as the centerpiece of the Forlì Technological Aeronautical Hub.
 The airport is not merely a transit point but a vibrant center for aviation education and research, hosting several prestigious flight academies and aeronautical engineering institutions.
 This integration of commercial flight operations with technical training has positioned Forlì as a national leader in the aerospace sector, fostering a unique environment where professional pilots and technical specialists are trained alongside active daily flight operations.
 Flight operations at Luigi Ridolfi are currently headlined by Aeroitalia, which maintains a significant base at the airport and provides frequent connections to major Italian cities and seasonal European destinations.
 The airfield is well-equipped with a 2,560-meter runway and modern navigational aids, ensuring high operational reliability year-round.
 Ground transportation is well-coordinated, with authorized taxis and municipal shuttle buses providing a quick 10-minute journey to the Forlì city center.
 With its combination of modern facilities and specialized industrial focus, FRL remains an indispensable asset for the economic and social connectivity of eastern Emilia-Romagna.

 🔄 Connection Tips